Creamery

 In the early homestead days one important source of income was milking cows, selling milk and butter to the many bachelors and newly arrived settlers.

-But as more homesteaders got established there was a surplus of cream so the need of a cream testing station was met in 1916.
-Mr. William Milholland Sr. was in charge of this very necessary service.
-He would weigh and test the cream and pay the farmer for the butterfat in the cream.
-Cream received was put into forty gallon wooden barrels, and hauled to Vermilion by the local freight hauler.
-Sometimes Mr. Monkman, the mailman, would haul cream.
-Mr. Milkolland served the homesteaders faithfully with this service until 1920, when the railroad came to St. Paul.
+As more homesteaders settled in there was a surplus of cream.
+A cream testing station was established in 1916 by Mr. William Milholland Sr. He weighed and tested the cream and paid farmers for the butterfat in the cream.
+Cream was then transferred to forty gallon wooden barrels and hauled to Vermilion by the local freight hauler.
+Sometimes Mr. Monkman, the mailman, would haul the cream.
+Mr. Milholland served the homesteaders faithfully with this service until 1920, when the railroad came to St. Paul.

 ref32e1.JPG

-In the summer of 1922, Mr. Eddie Davis who had a store at Mooswa bought a truck and started a freight and cream haul to St. Paul.
-He would pick up cream at Elk Point and from any farmer along the way.
+In the summer of 1922, Eddie Davis who had a store at Mooswa bought a truck and started a freight and cream haul to St. Paul.
+He picked up cream at Elk Point and from any farmer along the way.

-When the railroad arrived, the farmers saw the need for a creamery in Elk Point so a meeting was held November 23, 1927 for discussion, and if possible, the organization of a company to be known as The Elk Point Cream Producers Association Ltd. Mr. Love from Woodland Dairy of Edmonton was called upon to give an outline of a plan for the formation of such a company, with Woodland Dairy and Elk Point Cream Producers.
+When the railroad finally arrived in Elk Point, farmers saw the need for a creamery in Elk Point.
+A meeting was held November 23, 1927 for discussion, and with the idea of starting a company to be known as The Elk Point Cream Producers Association Ltd. Mr. Love from Woodland Dairy of Edmonton was called gave an outline of a plan for the formation of a company with Woodland Dairy and Elk Point Cream Producers.
 It was moved by Mr. 0.
 Howe, seconded by Mr. J.C.
-Lambright, that they accept the proposition outlined by Mr. Love.
+Lambright, that they accept Mr. Love's proposal.
 The motion was carried.

 March, 1928, a canvass was made to sell $25 shares to finance building of a creamery.
-188 shares were sold; 89 shares held by Woodland Dairy and 99 shares held by merchants and farmers.
+188 shares were sold; 89 shares held by Woodland Dairy and 99 shares held by merchants and farmers in and around Elk Point.

 April, 1928, a meeting was held to elect nine directors; five from the country and four from the village.
 They were as follows: